Linkage Projects

 • enhance the scale and focus of research, including in Australian Government priority areas.

-Please note: Draft LP22 applications will carry over in RMS between rounds (a draft application started during assessment Round 1 can be submitted in assessment Round 2 without the need to restart the application).
+Please note that draft applications will carry over in the ARC's Research Management System (RMS) between rounds (i.e., an application started during assessment Round 1 can be submitted in Round 2 without the need to restart the application).

 FUNDING

-The scheme provides funding at a minimum of $50,000 per year and a maximum or $300,000 for each year of the project.
-Partner organisations are required to provide total cash and in-kind support equal to the amount requested from the ARC for project costs.
-The combined eligible Cash Contribution from partner organisations must be at least 25 per cent of the total funding requested from the ARC.
-See sections 4.3(c,d) and 4.9 of the Grant Guidelines for more information.
+The scheme provides a minimum of $50,000 and a maximum of $300,000 of funding for each year of the project.
+The amount requested from the ARC must be at least matched by the cash and in-kind support provided by partner organisations.
+The cash component of this support must be at least 25 per cent of the funding requested from the ARC.
+For more information, see Sections 4.3(c,d) and 4.9 of the Grant Guidelines.

 • Project quality and innovation: 30%